 - What Is the Meaning of “Vultures” Song by Kanye West & Ty Dolla $ign? - November 22, 2023

 6 Reasons to Learn to Play an Instrument

 This may be because not everyone wishes to take up music as a profession, or perhaps they feel it is too intense of training, some struggle to find a good instructor and others simply lack the opportunity to learn.
 However, only a few realize that there is no fixed age to learn to play a musical instrument.
-Surprisingly, there can be many more benefits of learning to play a musical instrument.
+Surprisingly, there can be many more benefits to learning to play a musical instrument.
 Here are a few of them:

 1. Learning to Play an Instrument Releases Stress

-Various studies conclude that playing a musical instrument frequently, can considerably lower stress levels.
-Psychologist Michael Jolkovski claims that music helps us in helping us unwind ourselves from the hectic and worrisome schedule of our busy lives.
+Various studies conclude that playing a musical instrument frequently can considerably lower stress levels.
+Psychologist Michael Jolkovski claims that music helps us in helping us unwind from the hectic and worrisome schedule of our busy lives.
 Music has been known to stimulate areas in our brain that are involved in formulating emotions and feelings.
 Thereby, listening to good music such as calming rhythms, and melodious beats synchronizes our moods with those good sounds.

-Learning to play an instrument lowers the stress hormone cortisol, lowers the heart rate as well as blood pressure, thus filling us with the feeling of tranquility and peace.
+Learning to play an instrument lowers the stress hormone cortisol, and lowers the heart rate as well as blood pressure, thus filling us with the feeling of tranquility and peace.
 There is a strong correlation between our brain and music.